Yankee Candle Owner’s Daughter Shares What It Was Like Growing Up on MA Estate Up for Sale

 Her childhood home hit the market at a whopping $23,000,000 in western Massachusetts.
 Kyle Kittredge's father is selling the Yankee Candle estate, a sprawling 60 acres of land with 120,000 square feet of space and eight buildings total.

-Owned by the late Yankee Candle founder Michael James Kittredge II, this compound is in Leverett at 113 Juggler Meadow Road according to Boston Magazine, and listed by Johnny Hatem, Jr of Douglas Elliman Real Estate.
+Owned by the late Yankee Candle founder Michael James Kittredge II, this compound is in Leverett at 113 Juggler Meadow Road, according to Boston Magazine, and listed by Johnny Hatem, Jr of Douglas Elliman Real Estate.

 The estate, to no one's surprise, has received so much attention, because it's truly a compound.
 To get around, you either walk, A LOT, or use golf carts.
-As a matter of fact, Kyle says in her 3-minute TikTok video (attached below) that she learned to drive a golf cart at 5 years old so she could navigate the expansive property.
+As a matter of fact, Kyle says in her TikTok video (attached below) that she learned to drive a golf cart at five years old so she could navigate the expansive property.
 She shares a few personal stories that are so fun to hear.
 I've also attached tons of photos of the house inside and out.

 This estate is a playground like no other, and Kyle grew up on this private compound flanked by two gated entrances.
 But how much of it did she actually use with her family and friends?